dkj/CrazyLIMS/docs/domain-samples.md

 At no point do we maintain a separate “sample-to-well assignment” row—the well artefact *is* the sample.
 Provenance edges express derivations, and the trait history captures how instruments or humans updated measurements over time.

+## When Contents Change but the Container Does Not

+Some processes alter the nature of the material without swapping the underlying labware—for example, fragmenting DNA by sonication, adding enzymes to a tube, or spinning whole blood so that plasma separates from the cellular pellet.
+In these scenarios the LIMS records a **new physical artefact** that occupies the same well or tube, linked back to the previous contents via `artefact_relationships` and the `process_io` records for the transformation step.
+The prior artefact is marked with a terminal status such as `consumed`, `completed`, or `retired`, signalling that it no longer actively occupies the slot.

+Because the `app_provenance.artefacts` table only enforces unique container occupancy for artefacts whose status is `draft`, `active`, or `reserved`, the replacement artefact can reuse the same `container_slot_id`.
+Views like `app_provenance.v_container_contents` already filter to those live statuses, so downstream labware browsers automatically surface the latest material while the historical record remains queryable for provenance and audit purposes.

 ## Access Control & Scoping

 - Artefacts and processes are tagged to scopes using `artefact_scopes` and `process_scopes`.
 Scopes cascade permissions via the scope inheritance fabric defined in Phase 1 Redux (`app_security.scopes`, `scope_memberships`, `scope_role_inheritance`).